Epic of evolution: Interpretations of the epic

-Brian Swimme sees the Epic as a way to gently maneuver a person into the magnificence of the Universe and as an antidote to the unhealthy consciousness of consumerism.
-It is the way into the future and enabled him to comprehend the cultural significance of this new story of science moving away from a materialistic worldview.
-It may move science away from its traditional abstractness to the uniqueness found in natural history.
-To him evolution and creativity are equivalent so it could be the Epic of Creativity (similar to Gordon Kaufman's thinking).
-Although the Epic is scientific, it is 'definitely mythic'—it has the fundamental nature of being mythic.
-"You take hydrogen gas, and you leave it alone, and it turns into rosebuds, giraffes and humans."

 Gordon D. Kaufman sees the Epic as a serendipitous creative process.
 He states that it is a notion that can interpret the enormous expansion and complexification of the physical universe (from the Big Bang outward), as well as the evolution of life here on earth and the gradual emergence of human historical existence.
 The whole vast process manifests (in varying degrees) serendipitous creativity, an everflowing coming into being of new modes of reality.
 In his book, In the beginning—creativity, he says this creative process is God.
 Creativity, as metaphor, and as defined in the concept of evolution, has possibilities for constructing a new concept of God.
 The most foundational kind of creativity is found in that of cosmos/biological evolution—a paradigm that is now the organizing principle of all the sciences.
 It would seem as though he was equating God to the evolutionary story.
 This is similar to Dowd who sees the facts of Nature as God's native tongue.

 Eric Chaisson orients his view of the epic around an "arrow of time", which he divides into 'Seven Ages of the Cosmos': particulate, galactic, stellar, planetary, chemical, biological, and cultural.
 However, such a thermodynamic arrow is not intended to be directional, a common misunderstanding; he sees no purpose, plan, or design in evolution, which he regards as unceasing, uncaring, and unpredictable.
 Chaisson's strictly scientific analysis of evolution in its broadest sense—cosmic evolution)—implies a unidirectional, meandering process extending from the Big Bang to humankind on Earth, and continuing while likely producing increasing complexity, perhaps forever, to ends unknown.
 As a physicist, he is perhaps best known for attempting to quantify the epic of evolution, using the currently known laws of science and the scientific method (with its insistence on experimental tests of all ideas, principally those of energy rate density) in order to empirically discriminate between objective sense and subjective nonsense.
 What emerges is a grand and inspiring scientific narrative of who we are and whence we came—the most recent and up-to-date version of this work having been summarized in a long peer-review article.